Euclidean Algorithm

 The inverse is thus 2: 60·2 mod 17 = 1

-Binary GCD Algorithm (Stein’s Algorithm)
+Binary Euclidean Algorithm

 The algorithm reduces the problem of finding the gcd of two non-negative numbers a and b by repeatedly applying these identities:

-1. (0, a) = a and (b, 0) = b.
+1. (0, a) = a and (b, 0) = b;

-2. (2·a, 2·b) = 2·gcd(a, b)
+2. (2·a, 2·b) = 2·gcd(a, b);

-3. (2·a, b) = (a, b), if b is odd (2 is not a common divisor).
+3. (2·a, b) = (a, b), if b is odd;

-4. (a, b) = (|a − b|, min(a, b)), if a and b are both odd (this last one is a single step of the classic Euclidean algorithm).
+4. (a, b) = (|a − b|, min(a, b)), if a and b are both odd

 Pseudo Code